Table of contents:

 Mexican Wrestling from the Very Beginning

 In 1863, Enrique Ugartechea invented and designed what we will know as Mexican Wrestling (Lucha Libre in Mexico).
 The cornerstones of this sport are the Greco-Roman wrestling fundaments that Enrique brought to Mexico.
-He is considered to be the first Mexican wrestler and the pioneer of this beautiful artistic spectacle.
+He is considered the first Mexican wrestler and the pioneer of this beautiful artistic spectacle.

 The Legacy of Corbin James Massey

 Corbin James was already a professional wrestler in the 1930s.
-He was pretty agile, and strong.
+He was pretty agile and strong.
 During a match in Texas, he caught the eye of Salvador Lutteroth, the leading promoter of Mexican wrestling.
-Lutteroth brought Corbin to Mexico City and in September 1933 he made his debut in the old Arena Mexico.
+Lutteroth brought Corbin to Mexico City, and in September 1933, he made his debut in the old Arena Mexico.

 Finally…